Dermi Privacy Policy

 Compliance Framework:

-- For Users: This policy addresses users in Canada and the United States.
+- For Users: This policy addresses users in Canada, the United States, Australia, New Zealand, and Switzerland.

 This policy covers data collected through: